dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 The property, `status`, of the import summary indicates the overall status of the import.
 If no errors or warnings were raised during the import, the `status` is reported as `OK`.
 The presence of any error or warnings in the import will result in a status of type `ERROR` or `WARNING`.

 `status` is based on the presence of the most significant `validationReport`. `ERROR` has the highest significance, followed by `WARNING` and finally `OK`.
-This implies `ERROR` is reported as long as a single error was found during the import, regardless of how many warnings occurred.
+This implies that `ERROR` is reported as long as a single error was found during the import, regardless of how many warnings occurred.

 >***Note***
->If the import is performed using the AtomicMode "OBJECT", where the import will import any data without validation errors, the overall status will still be `ERROR` if any errors was found.
+>If the import is performed using the AtomicMode "OBJECT", where the import will import any data without validation errors, the overall status will still be `ERROR` if any errors were found.

 ***validationReport***

-The `validationReport` may include `errorReports` and `warningReports` if any errors or warnings were present during the import.
+The `validationReport` might include `errorReports` and `warningReports` if any errors or warnings were present during the import.
 When present, they provide a detailed list of any errors or warnings encountered.

 For example, a validation error while importing a `TRACKED_ENTITY`:
 ```json